-In addition, you should always remove the seeds and the core of the apple before giving it to your dog.
-Apple seeds contain a small amount of cyanide, which can be toxic to dogs if ingested in large quantities.
-The apple core, on the other hand, can be a choking hazard for dogs.
+While apples can be a healthy snack for dogs, there are some precautions you should take.
+First, always remove the seeds and core before feeding apples to your dog.
+The seeds contain small amounts of cyanide, which can be toxic to dogs in large quantities.
+The core can also be a choking hazard.

 It’s also important to feed apples in moderation.
 Too much fruit can cause digestive issues in dogs, such as diarrhea or vomiting.
 Introduce apples gradually into your dog’s diet and monitor their reaction.